 It is precisely the Agri-Food & Veterinary Authority’s (AVA) multidisciplinary, complex work scope that resonated with Geng Yu.
 Geng Yu took up the AVA Undergraduate Scholarship to pursue a Bachelor of Applied Science in Food Science and Technology.

-Today, he is Executive Manager of the Regulatory Programmes Department under the Regulatory Administration Group at AVA, where he is able to combine his love for food with the scientific rigour needed to develop national food safety policies.
+Today, he is the Senior Executive Manager of the Food Establishment Regulation Group at AVA, where he conducts surveillance inspections and licensing of food processing establishments.
 He shares how his journey with AVA has been a fulfilling one.

 He was also drawn to the scope of AVA’s work and its importance to the nation.
 “The multidisciplinary and challenging nature of AVA’s work excited me,” he says.
-He adds, “I felt it would make work interesting and provide continuous opportunities for learning and development across different fields like agriculture, animal health and welfare and plant health.”
+He adds, “I felt it would make work interesting and provide continuous opportunities for learning and development across different fields.”

 He appreciates how supportive AVA has been in allowing him to chase his passions and cites an example of how the scholarship enabled him to attend a summer programme in Costa Rica.
 This focused on the methods of primary production and processing food commodities, something that he felt was relevant to his course of study.
 His scholarship also enabled him to gain overseas work experience in Australia, where he completed an industrial attachment at a food manufacturing plant.